AWS Vs Azure Certifications Compared

 If we’re comparing AWS vs Azure certifications in terms of difficulty, AWS usually wins the “harder” badge.

 AWS tests use tough scenario-based multiple-choice questions.
 Exams like the SAA-C03 Solutions Architect Associate run for 130 minutes, and many candidates report pass rates around 50% according to forums on Reddit Cloud and A Cloud Guru.
+The AWS Professional exams demand hands-on knowledge of multi-account architecture, disaster recovery, and cost optimization — not just textbook definitions.

 Azure’s exams feel more approachable, especially if you’ve done Microsoft MCP or MCSA exams before.
 Expect drag-and-drop questions, case studies, and real-world setups.
 Most take 60–150 minutes.